Water Purification and Treatment Technologies

 Used by major laboratories and manufacturers, KDF media is an ideal complement to activated carbon filters.
 The high purity zinc-copper alloy, known as KDF-55D, produces zinc oxide, which destroys bacteria, extending the life of activated carbon while limiting the growth of bacteria in the carbon bed.
 The zinc-copper alloy attracts heavy metals like a magnet.
 Testing confirms that the level of copper in water filtered by KDF media is <0.05 mg/l, which is 20 times below the acceptable EPA levels.
 Zinc levels are 0.46 mg/l, over ten times below the EPA safety level of 5.0 mg/l.
 There is no better technology for the removal of contaminants from microbiologically safe water than KDF combined with GAC.

-As KDF Media does not remove fluoride, all OPUS Healthy Water System models designed for municipal water treatment include a fluoride filter.
-For microbiologically unsafe water (lakes, wells, etc., with high bacteria counts), I recommend Sterasyl, UV-C, Ozonation, and Ultra Filtration technologies.
+Please note, KDF Media does not remove fluoride.
+And for microbiologically unsafe water (lakes, wells, etc., with untreated water with high bacteria counts), I recommend Sterasyl, UV-C, Ozonation, and Ultra Filtration technologies.

 Many users of ceramic filters find the regular cleaning to be time consuming and often switch to other methods of sterilization including ozonation or treatment with UV-C (germicidal ultraviolet) light.
 Ceramic when combined with silver impregnated carbon is called sterasyl.
 Some models of ceramic sterasyl are called (candles) because they resemble a candle in shape.